Saghen/frizbee/README.md

 - Supports insertion, deletion and substitution
 - Does not support transposition (i.e. swapping two adjacent characters)

-Due to the inter-sequence parallelism, the algorithm performs best when all the haystacks are the same length (i.e. length 8) for the given SIMD width (i.e. 16 for 256 bit SIMD with u16 scores), see the [implementation](#implementation) section for more details.
+Due to the inter-sequence parallelism, the algorithm groups items by length into buckets (8, 12, 16, ...).
+Then it processes 8, 16 or 32 (based on SIMD width) items from each bucket at a time.
+As a result, it's best to match on long lists, as the overhead ends up practically disappearing.
+See the [implementation](#implementation) section for more details.

 The SIMD width will be chosen at runtime based on available instruction set extensions.
 Currently, only x86_64's AVX2 (256-bit) and AVX512 (512-bit) will be detected at runtime, falling back to 128-bit SIMD if neither is available.